 "A company's reputation established and nurtured for 100 years can suffer severe and lasting damage following just one high-profile cyber attack.
 As a result, it can be difficult for boards to feel fully confident in how they are monitoring cybersecurity risk, both within the organization and especially among vendors."

 - Scott Laliberte, Managing Director - Security and Privacy Practice Global Leader, Protiviti

-Join our webinar where we discuss the survey results and provide insights into what organizations are doing to protect themselves from third party vendor risk.
+Listen to our on-demand webinar where we discuss the survey results and provide insights into what organizations are doing to protect themselves from third party vendor risk.